 No matter which investment avenue you take, your unadulterated excitement about investing might cause you to jump feet first into the ETF marketplace.
 (Is there anything more fun than cannonballing into a swimming pool?)
 But taking the time to read the prospectus of your potential ETF investment to understand the associated expenses, fees, and taxes — maybe even consulting a tax professional with further questions — can save you from some big surprises down the road, especially when Uncle Sam comes knocking.

-Invest in ETFs through a Managed Portfolio with a 30% cash buffer and pay $0 in advisory fees.
+Invest in ETFs through a Robo Portfolio with a 30% cash buffer and pay $0 in advisory fees.